 How Long Does It Take to Install a New Roof?

 Today’s homes have larger, more complex roofing systems.
-As a result, a roofing installation job can take longer to complete.
-For instance, a gable roof on a ‘box’ home can be replaced within a day.
-However, a home that contains a cross-hipped or cross-gabled roof with valleys and dormers can take longer to install due to the complexity of the layout.
+As a result, a roof installation can take longer to complete if you have a roof with an extended layout.
+For instance, a gable roof on a “box” home can be replaced within a day.
+However, a home that contains a cross-hipped or cross-gabled roof with valleys and dormers may take two or three days due to the complexity of the roof layout.

 Some homes have multi-level roofs, while others have roofs that contain multiple components.
-If you add chimneys or skylights, it can also extend the job.
-The more elements or aesthetic changes you add to the roof design, the longer it takes to complete the work according to specifications.
+If you add chimneys or skylights, it can also prolong the job.
+The more elements or aesthetic changes you add to the roof design, the longer it takes to complete the work according to the job specifications.

-The good news is that Northwestern Florida has fairly mild winters.
-The average temperature from December through February is between 40 to 60 degrees.
+The good news is that Florida has fairly mild winters.
+The average temperature from December through February is between 40 and 60 degrees.
 This means that a contractor can replace your roof during the winter.
-However, the temperature can still be a factor during days when it stays below 40 degrees.
+However, the temperature can still be a factor on days that stay below 40 degrees.
 Roofing work is not possible when it is this cold.

-The springtime also presents challenges.
+Springtime presents one major challenge.
 Rainfall is at its highest in the springtime, causing delays for roofing companies.
-When setting a deadline for completion, you should always account for rainy days.
-Depending upon the circumstances and conditions, many contractors will not put their crew on a wet roof or risk removal of a roof when there is a high chance of rain.
+When setting a deadline, you should always account for rainy days.
+Depending upon the circumstances and conditions, many contractors will not put their crew on a wet roof or risk the removal of a roof when there is a high chance of rain.

-The type of roofing material can determine how many days it takes to complete the roof replacement.
-On average here is what you can expect:
+The type of roofing material can determine how many days it takes to complete a roof replacement.
+On average, here is what you can expect:

 |Type of Roofing Materials||Average Job Length in Days|

 |Shingle Roof||1 to 3|

 |Natural Slate||10 to 15|